racermancodes/draft/README.md

 ### Desing

+Lib for creating Objects

+### App

-Area for developing scripts for Object3D
+Area for your application